holdex/developers/docs/CONTRIBUTING.md

 | `users can't submit a form without refreshing` | `form submission issue`                      | Vague, no actor or action      |
 | `admins can't export reports as CSV`           | `CSV export missing`                         | No subject, not a job story    |

-Make sure each Problem issue is interlinked with its Goal issue:
+Ensure each Problem issue is properly interlinked with its parent Goal issue:

-- add a Problem issue link into the Goal description
+- Add the Problem issue link to the Goal description.
-- add a Goal issue link to the Problem description
+- Add the Goal issue link to the Problem description.

 ### Solution